Asymptotic quantization of exponential random graphs: Acknowledgements

 \section{Acknowledgements}

 The authors benefited from participation in the 2013 workshop on Exponential Random Network Models at the American Institute of Mathematics.
-They thank the anonymous referees for their useful comments and suggestions and Ed Scheinerman of the Johns Hopkins University for making available the Matgraph toolbox that was used as a basis for many of their MATLAB simulations.
-Mei Yin's research was partially supported by NSF grant DMS-1308333.
-She gratefully acknowledges useful discussions with Charles Radin and Lorenzo Sadun.
-Alessandro Rinaldo's research was partially supported by grant FA9550-12-1-0392 from the U.S. Air Force Office of Scientific Research (AFOSR) and the Defense Advanced Research Projects Agency (DARPA) and by NSF CAREER grant DMS-1149677.
-He is grateful to Kayvan Sadeghi for discussions and help with early drafts of the manuscript.
+They thank the anonymous referees and the AE for their useful comments and suggestions and Ed Scheinerman of the Johns Hopkins University for making available the Matgraph toolbox that was used as a basis for many of their MATLAB simulations.
+Mei Yin gratefully acknowledges useful discussions with Charles Radin and Lorenzo Sadun.